gousemohiddin44/gousemohiddin44/README.md

 - 👋 Hi, I’m @gousemohiddin44
-- 👀 I’m interested in Js and c#
+- 👀 I’m interested in Js and React
-- 🌱 I’m currently learning C# and node.js
+- 🌱 I’m currently learning NextJs, TypeScript and node.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...